-Donald Trump’s Twitter Mistake: Rattles Folks On Two Shores [Opinion]
+Donald Trump’s Twitter Mistake Rattles Folks On Two Shores [Opinion]

 What had happened that started the ball rolling with this mistake tweet was that Trump saw the @Ivanka on the original tweet and just hit it.
 But Majic had a few things to say until she would admit that anyone could make the same mistake.
 She said that Trump had made a “careless mistake.”

 She also used his up and coming presidential title to try and make a point, saying that he needs to pay a little more attention as the future president of the United States.
 She got her point across to the masses.
-Don’t forget when Trump tweets, or retweets something that he’s received from someone else, he reaches over 20 million people.
+Don’t forget when Trump tweets or retweets something that he’s received from someone else, he reaches over 20 million people.
 With that said, he gave Majic one gigantic stage to perform.

 CNN reports that the “wrong Ivanka” woke up to thousands of Twitter messages after she received the tweet mistakenly sent by Trump.
 Goodstein, who is a Massachusetts chiropractor, has since changed his Twitter account to private.
 When Trump tweeted his reply out to the wrong Ivanka, Majic was fast asleep.
 By the time she got up the next morning that tweet had started a Twitter storm.

 Donald Trump sharing the kind praises he received about his daughter racked up more than 5,000 shares and it was favored over 30,000 times.
 The tweet also got over 8,000 replies.
 It would appear that Trump’s tweets do have quite a bit of influence over things.
-It made Majic extremely popular and it led to a chiropractor in Massachusetts closing out his Twitter account to the public.
+It made Majic extremely popular, and it led to a chiropractor in Massachusetts closing out his Twitter account to the public.

 [Featured Image by Manuel Balce Ceneta/AP Images]